vascopinho/split2ynab/README.md

 YNAB_API_KEY - YNAB API key, generated on account's developer settings YNAB_UNCATEGORIZED_ID - YNAB "Needs categorization" ID, it's a master category that you can retrieve via YNAB's API, not sure if ID is general or per user.

-CRON_FREQUENCY - how often to run the sync if you're deploying it to Heroku START_DATE - date when to start pulling in transactions from (e.g: 2020-11-01) DEBUG - set to 'axios' to see more verbose logs
+CRON_FREQUENCY - how often to run the sync in minutes START_DATE - date when to start pulling in transactions from (e.g: 2020-11-01) DEBUG - set to 'axios' to see more verbose logs
 ```